 ·

-Have you ever dodged a hard conversation, brushed off your emotions, or felt numb inside?
-You’re not alone.
-Emotional suppression—avoiding or downplaying your feelings—is something many of us experience, especially in the context of cultural and family expectations.
+Have you ever dodged a hard conversation, held back tears, or felt numb inside?
+Avoiding or downplaying your feelings is a form of emotional suppression and something many of us experience as a way to cope with the expectations of culture, family, and the world.

 ·